QiaoLiuHit/QiaoLiuHit.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Department of Computer Science and Technology, Yangtze University College of Technology & Engineering, 2013
+* B.S. in Computer Science and Technology, Yangtze University College of Technology & Engineering, 2013
-* M.S. in Department of Mathematics and Computer Science, Guizhou Normal University, 2016
+* M.S. in Computer Science and Technology, Guizhou Normal University, 2016
-* Ph.D in Department of Computer Science and Technology, Harbin Institute of Technology (Shenzhen), 2021
+* Ph.D in Computer Science and Technology, Harbin Institute of Technology (Shenzhen), 2021

 Publications
 ======